Skip to main content

 Jalal stopped at the threshold at her sight.
 Did he expect her here?
 Of course, he did.
 She stared at him once, with cold eyes, and then went back to playing with her jewellery.
 He smiled.
 He knew he was going to face this; after all, he had not kept his promise.

 First cousin, first friend, and the first chance at love.
 Or what he could understand of it.
 She had been it all.
-The childhood playmates were married in a hurry almost two years back by his father, after her father, and his brother, Hindal Mirza died in battle.
+The childhood playmates were married in a hurry almost two years back by his father, after her father and his brother, Hindal Mirza, died in battle.
 Although the Harem rumours said that her father was secretly planning to go against his stepbrother, none of Humayun’s ladies made her or her mother feel so.
-At first, things were awkward, but when he started learning warfare, his deft increased at shooting and she had her own lessons at home, with poetry and the Quran.
-They were in a relationship neither was able to understand.
+At first, things were awkward, but when he started learning warfare, his deft increased at shooting, and she had her own lessons at home, with poetry and the Quran.
+They were in a relationship that neither was able to understand.
 However, their friendship had grown stronger, with care, waiting, and dreams.
-And here she was acting angry when he knew that the girl was the happiest that he was here.
+And here she was acting angry when he knew that the girl was the happiest that he had been here.

 “Who are you?” she frowned.